ccrome/whoismakingnews/content/homepage/welcome.md

    {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}}.
 Scroll down for the latest numbers and free access to the full database.

 ####
-The Series Goal: fact checking narratives about sex crimes against children and those labeled as "groomers."
+The Series Goal: fact checking narratives about sex crimes against children."
 The site contains a set of data and statistical analysis of that data, nothing more.
 The data, like the facts, don't care about anyone's feelings, or politics.  <BR><BR>
 The Original Plan: originally I'd expected to run the series and the study for one calendar year. <BR><BR>
 The Revised Plan: I've decided to keep collecting data through the first week in which we have tabulated more than 10,000 cases, which should be a reasonable number on which to base some statistical and trend line observations. <BR><BR>